 Cooperatives are special business entities which are unique in nature and have unique needs.
-Cooperative financing institutions, such as the Farm Credit System and CoBank, need to provide financial services and investment financing necessary to assist established cooperatives in re-tooling to meet changing times in the markets, and to participate in new opportunities to service rural communities and their family farmer and rancher owners.
+Cooperative financing institutions, such as the FCS, CoBank and the National Rural Utilities Cooperative Finance Corporation, need to provide financial services and investment financing necessary to assist established cooperatives in retooling to meet changing times in the markets, and to participate in new opportunities to service rural communities and their family farmer and rancher owners.